Dark Mode

 46. Pay-Per-Click (PPC) Advertising

-PPC advertising refers to paid advertisements that appear on search engine results pages or other websites.
-Advertisers only pay when someone clicks on their ad, hence the name pay-per-click.
+PPC advertising refers to paid advertisements that appear on search engine results pages or other websites, usually with an “Ad” or “Sponsored” tag:

 Google search result for 'banking services in New York'